 The developer, Greater Victoria Property Group, have contracted Design Build Services who built the infamous Danbrook One property.
 Danbrook One is an 11-storey high-rise that had its occupancy permit revoked, months after residents moved in, because it was deemed unsafe due to the way it was built.
 It remains empty today.

 Design Build Services is seeking to change the existing zoning of 647 Goldstream Ave.
 (5 amalgamated city lots) from single family dwellings to a combined Multi-story Commercial Zoning.
-On January 18th, at 5:30 PM City Council will hold a First Reading on this proposal rezoning for these 5 lots on the 600 block of Fairway and Goldstream Avenues.

 Our neighbours gathered together to show their support for Fairway Avenue and to demonstrate to City Council and Langford’s Planning & Zoning Department, that Fairway is too narrow a street to support the traffic that the proposed development of Twin 12-Storey, 240 unit apartment towers would generate.

 There are no sidewalks or shoulders on Fairway, and additional traffic would threaten the safety of the pedestrians who constantly use Fairway for their walks to Veterans Memorial Park at the end of our street.